 The MTRJ connector closely resembles an RJ-style modular plug, even getting part of its name from the resemblance.
 It is covered in the TIA connector intermateability standard FOCIS-12 (TIA-604-12).
 MT-RJ is a duplex connector with both fibers in a single polymer ferrule.
 It uses pins for alignment and has male and female versions.
 Multimode only, field terminated only by prepolished/splice method.

-Whether you are about to install a new fiber optic network, or perhaps you are maintaining on an existing one, you are supposed to have a basic knowledge about fiber optics and optical connector.
+Whether you are about to install a new fiber optic network, or perhaps you are maintaining on an existing one, you are supposed to have basic knowledge about fiber optics and the optical connector.
 This article simply illustrates the most commonly used fiber optic connectors on the market to help you sort through the optical connectors.
-But if you’re still not sure which fiber optic connectors are right for you, or perhaps you’d like some more information you can always get in touch with FS.COM.